Patent-Papierfabrik Hohenofen

 THE ABANDONED PAPER PLANT IN GERMANY

 The paper factory was built on the site of the old blast furnace.
 The ‘Seigerhüttenwerk’ was shut down in early 1833 due to inefficiency.
 The paper plant went into operation on July 1, 1838.
-The annual production was 140 thousand kilo paper.
-Very fine watermark paper were produced the first years, in particular official papers for the government.
-The paper mill was privatized in 1886.
+During its early years, the factory boasted an impressive annual production of 140 thousand kilograms of paper.
+Renowned for its meticulous craftsmanship, the plant specialized in producing exceptionally fine watermark paper, particularly favored for official government documents.
+Witnessing a shift towards privatization, the paper mill underwent significant changes in 1886.

 Transparent drawing paper